FairOD: Fairness-aware Outlier Detection: Conclusions

 \subsection{\bfseries [Q3] Ablation study}

-Finally, we evaluate the effect of various components in the design of \method's fairness-aware objective.
+Finally, we evaluate the effect of various components in the design of \method's objective.
 Specifically, we compare to the results of two relaxed variants of \method{}, namely \corr and \corrscore, described as follows.

 \begin{itemize}[leftmargin=*] \item \corr: We retain only the SP-based regularization term from \method objective along with the reconstruction error.
-This relaxation of \method is partially based on the method proposed in \cite{beutel2019putting}, which minimizes the correlation between model prediction and group membership to the protected variable.
+This relaxation of \method is partially based on the method proposed in \cite{beutel2019putting}, which minimizes the correlation between model prediction and group membership to the $\pv$.
 In \corr, the reconstruction error term substitutes the classification loss used in the optimization criteria in ~\cite{beutel2019putting}.
-Note that \corr concerns itself with only group fairness to attain SP which may suffer from ``laziness'' (hence, \method-L)~(see Sec.~\ref{sec:prelim}). \item \corrscore: Instead of training with NDCG-based group fidelity regularization, \corrscore utilizes a simpler regularization, aiming to minimize the correlation (hence, \method-C) of the outlier scores per-group with the corresponding scores from \base{} detector.
-Thus, \corrscore attempts to maintain group fidelity over the entire ranking within a group, in contrast to \method's NDCG-based regularization which emphasizes the quality of the ranking at the top.
-Specifically, \corrscore substitutes $\lossF$ in Eq.~\eqref{eq:loss} with the following.
+Note that \corr concerns itself with only group fairness to attain SP which may suffer from ``laziness'' (hence, \method-L)~(see Sec.~\ref{sec:prelim}).